This post was originally published in April 2017 but was updated to include newer models.

 Oh, and like all of these knives, the UK Penknife is a slip joint except this one has a notched joint.

 2. Cold Steel Lucky One

 Cold Steel is best known for its humungous knives with some of the most “threatening features,” like flippers, dagger blades, serrations, and everything else the “common” person might be intimidated by.
-But they do offer a thin single-bladed slip joint folder that’s OK to carry in the UK called the Lucky One.
+But they do offer a thin double-bladed slip joint folder that’s OK to carry in the UK called the Lucky.

 The sub-3-inch blade uses premium S35VN steel and lightweight carbon fiber scales.
 It may be the only knife Cold Steel offers that’s UK-friendly.